 When estimating your cost of attendance, take into account both direct and indirect charges.
 Direct costs are billed by the university to your student account and include tuition and any applicable fees like parking or technology fees, and on-campus housing.

 Indirect costs are additional expenses you need to consider that are not charged to you by the university.
-These include books, supplies, food, personal expenses, transportation and off-campus housing.
+These costs of living in college include books, supplies, food, personal expenses, transportation and off-campus housing.

 On this page, we provide an estimate of annual indirect costs as well as links to explore direct costs applicable to your degree program.

 - Books and Supplies $700 - $1,500 (depending on program)

 - Books and Supplies $1,050 - $2,250 (depending on program)

 Note: The above figures are estimates for a typical enrollment period of either Fall 2014 and Spring 2015 (two semesters), or Fall 2014, Spring 2015 and Summer 2015 (three semesters).
 Actual costs may vary based on program and enrollment.

 Regent University provides students the following information to assist in making informed decisions about their future and provide a baseline from which they may begin to budget, plan, and prepare.
 Always borrow conservatively while taking advantage of multiple funding sources.
 Please make sure to contact your school of enrollment for any available scholarship and grant opportunities.

 Note: The university charges a $100 parking fee each semester for on-campus students.
 This may be waived for students who are not parking a car on campus.